Educational Programs

 • Integrate Sustainability into Existing Subjects

-• Use real-world sustainability issues, such as climate change or waste management, to enhance relevance.
+• Use real-world sustainability issues, such as biodiversity loss or waste management, to enhance relevance.

 • Use Interdisciplinary Approaches